Distant Hill Geology Trail

 The Geological History of Distant Hill

 Distant Hill Geology Trail was built in 2017 to teach visitors about the unique geological history of Distant Hill.
-The Geology Trail has ten different rock outcroppings of geological interest spread along this three-quarter mile long hiking trail.
-Initially the Geology Trail was on its own, separate for the other trails at Distant Hill.
-But in 2020 we decided to connect the Geology Trail to Distant Hill Nature Trail.
+The trail features ten different rock outcroppings of geological interest spread along this three-quarter-mile route.
+Initially, the Geology Trail stood on its own, separate from the other trails at Distant Hill.
+However, in 2020, we decided to connect it to the Distant Hill Nature Trail.

-In 2022 we added a six-foot wide tread of smooth gravel to the eastern half of the Geology Trail making it wheelchair and stroller accessible.
-We plan to gravel the remaining western half of the Geology Trail in 2023-24.
-Although too steep in spots to be truly a wheelchair accessible trail, it will make the traIl easier for walking visitors to navigate, and much of the "Lower Loop" might even be doable by power wheelchair users and strollers.
+In 2022, we added a six-foot-wide tread of smooth gravel to the eastern half of the Geology Trail, making the upper loop wheelchair- and stroller-accessible.
+In 2025, we graveled another quarter mile of trail to the lower loop.
+Although it is still too steep in spots to be a fully wheelchair-accessible trail, the improvements will make it easier for walking visitors to navigate, and much of the lower loop may even be manageable for power wheelchair users and strollers.

 A map of the trail network at Distant Hill including the Distant Hill Nature Trail, and Distant Hill Geology Trail.